 This apron is one of our most popular ever.
-The free downloadable pattern allows you to cut the main front and back of the apron as single pieces.
-We love the vintage style of the sweetheart neckline and mini-sweet pockets.
+The free downloadable pattern allows you to cut the main front and back of the apron as single panels.
+We love the retro style of the sweetheart neckline and mini-sweet pockets.

 The clink of ice swirling in glasses, card tables in the living room, cut crystal bowls of white mints with green centers, ashtrays… yes, there were lots of…

-Unisex in color, tone, and fit, this apron would make a wonderful host/hostess gift wrapped up with some natural wooden spoons.
-The cool suspender buckles on the neck strap are a perfect match for the overall retro style.
+Unisex in color, tone, and fit; this apron would make a wonderful host/hostess gift wrapped up with some natural wooden spoons.
+The cool suspender buckles on the neck strap are a perfect match for its retro style.

 A unique satchel with the feel of a mail carrier’s bag.
 This taller and thinner style can be carried with the double looping handles or worn crossbody with a detachable shoulder strap.
 Don’t forget the cool fussy cutting!

 So fresh and fun, we want to take a bite out of these cute kitchen towels!
 If you’re brand new to appliqué, this is a beginner-friendly design.
 A classic ticking stripe combines with muslin and rick rack for a perfect homespun combo.

 We took the sophisticated styling of an adult carryall and scaled it down to kid-size.
 Feeling like kids have all the fun?
 Want your very own mini vintage satchel?
 Simply lengthen the strap and you’re good to go.

 A fan-favorite apron with all the best details: sweet florals and pretty rick rack + form-flattering waist pleats and a quilted accent along the top of the bodice.
 Even the tilted pockets have box pleat details.

 Channel your inner Scout.
 Our canteen-style bag has a great retro look in a classic outdoorsy fabric combination.
 We even added appliquéd patches.
 Patterns included for the round exterior panels and matching curved pocket.